-6.16 Voting rights
+6.17 Voting rights

-Individual Members in good standing have one vote.
-However, the combined votes of the Individual Members are weighted to represent 40% of the total votes cast.
+Full Individual Members in good standing have one vote.
+Regulating Members in good standing have one vote.
+The combined votes of the Full Individual Members and Regulating Members are weighted to represent 40% of the total votes cast.

 Collective Members in good standing each have one vote.
-However, the combined votes of Collective Members' are weighted to represent 60% of the total votes cast.
+However, the combined votes of Collective Founding Members' (EL and WLA) are weighted to represent 60% of the total votes cast.